 - FLASHLED1.c-demonstrates the use of costatements to flash LEDs DS1 and DS2 on the Prototyping Board at different rates.
-Once you have compile this program and it is running, LEDs DS1 and DS2 will flash on/off at different rates. - FLASHLED2.c-demonstrates the use of cofunctions and costatements to flash LEDs DS1 and DS2 on the Prototyping Board at different rates.
-Once you have compile this program and it is running, LEDs DS1 and DS2 will flash on/off at different rates. - TOGGLESWITCH.c-demonstrates the use of costatements to detect switches using the press-and-release method of debouncing.
-LEDs DS1 and DS2 on the Prototyping Board are turned on and off when you press switches S2 and S3. - IR_DEMO.c-Demonstrates sending Modbus ASCII packets between two Prototyping Board assemblies via the IrDA transceivers with the IrDA transceivers facing each other.
+Once you have compiled and run this program, LEDs DS1 and DS2 will flash on/off at different rates. - FLASHLED2.c-demonstrates the use of cofunctions and costatements to flash LEDs DS1 and DS2 on the Prototyping Board at different rates.
+Once you have compiled and run this program, LEDs DS1 and DS2 will flash on/off at different rates. - TOGGLESWITCH.c-demonstrates the use of costatements to detect switches using the press-and-release method of debouncing.
+LEDs DS1 and DS2 on the Prototyping Board are turned on and off when you press switches S2 and S3. - IR\DEMO.c-Demonstrates sending Modbus ASCII packets between two Prototyping Board assemblies via the IrDA transceivers with the IrDA transceivers facing each other.
 Note that this sample program will only work with the RCM30/31/32XX Prototyping Board.

 First, compile and run this program on one Prototyping Board assembly, then remove the programming cable and press the RESET button on the Prototyping Board so that the first RabbitCore module is operating in the Run mode.
-Then connect the programming cable to the second Prototyping Board assembly with the RCM3000 and compile and run the same sample program.
+Then connect the programming cable to the second Prototyping Board assembly with the RCM3100 and compile and run the same sample program.
 With the programming cable still connected to the second Prototyping Board assembly, press switch S2 on the second Prototyping Board to transmit a packet.
 Once the first Prototyping Board assembly receives a test packet, it will send back a response packet that will be displayed in the Dynamic C STDIO window.
 The test packets and response packets have different codes.

-Once you have loaded and executed these sample programs and have an understanding of how Dynamic C and the RCM3000 modules interact, you can move on and try the other sample programs, or begin building your own.
+Once you have loaded and executed these sample programs and have an understanding of how Dynamic C and the RCM3100 modules interact, you can move on and try the other sample programs, or begin building your own.